The Painter's Story: Prologue – Playing Sides

 He shrugged.
 “Keep it for a souvenir, if you like.”

 “I don’t understand,” I said.

-He explained: “To accept the need for protection is to affirm the devil’s power over you.
+And he explained: “To accept the need for protection is to affirm the devil’s power over you.
 To repudiate his charm is to affirm his power to undermine you.
-It is better that you laugh at his machinations."
+It is better that you laugh at these manoeuvres."